 “With the nation still reeling from the opioid crisis, drug forecasting experts say a new wave of addiction is coming and the United States isn’t ready for it.
-Abuse of stimulants like methamphetamine, cocaine, and even prescription drugs like Adderall and Ritalin is surging across the country, fed by cheap, potent, and plentiful supplies.” – Brenda Goodman, MA “Experts Warn of Emerging ‘Stimulant Epidemic’”
+Abuse of stimulants like methamphetamine, cocaine, and even prescription drugs like Prescription Amphetamine and Ritalin is surging across the country, fed by cheap, potent, and plentiful supplies.” – Brenda Goodman, MA “Experts Warn of Emerging ‘Stimulant Epidemic’”

 Our country has been focused on its opioid crisis for years while a stimulant addiction crisis has been forming right before its eyes.

 - In 2016 an estimated 2.3 million people started using opioids to get high for the first time, while 2.6 million people started using stimulant drugs for the same purpose.